cavo789/marknotes_csv2md/README.md

 The script has been quickly modified for:

+* Modified for PHP 7 compatibility
 * Add a transpose feature
-* Modified for PHP 7 compatibility
 * Add the column separator as first / last character of the line
 * Add a space before / after the column separator
+* Add an interface for easily use the conversion tool